We Weren’t Created to be Alone.

 Men have their own set of fears, joys, emotions, and issues.
 Wisdom tells us to gather together with other men to study how the Bible applies specifically to a man’s heart and life.
 With our men’s Bible study, you can expect a raw, unassuming atmosphere where you can encounter God’s truth, specifically targeted towards men’s issues.

 This Fall, we will be discussing Tony Evans’ Kingdom Men Rising, discovering how we can walk in victory and faith and make an impact on others for God.
+Click the link below to register.

 Younger Women’s Study